-Editor’s Note: the definition of energy efficiency modes is for FFS.

 energy charging rate: a means of determining the energy usage consequence (use of energy credit) associated with charging events.

 NOTE: The rate listed above is a charging rate, completely distinct and unrelated to the 'Maximum Energy Utilization Rate' as discussed in 5.1.